kefik/MarioAI/README.md

 ## MarioHijackAIBase

-All example AIs within project MarioAI4J-Agents are using this class as their base.
+All example AIs within project MarioAI4J-Agents and MarioAI4J-Playground are using this class as their base.

 It allows you to visualize / perform extra debugging stuff, which is extremely useful when developing.